selerakucs1/earnapp/README.md

 EarnApp will run as a service, which means it will automatically start when you reboot the Linux/Raspberry Pi.
 That’s it – you are up and running!
 To view your earnings and manage your account, go to your EarnApp Dashboard.

-*EarnApp Commands:*
+:money_mouth_face: :money_mouth_face: :money_mouth_face:

+***EarnApp Commands:***
+>
-earnapp start - Start making money in the background process earnapp stop - Stop making money in the background process earnapp update - Updates EarnApp to the latest version earnapp status - Check the status of the running EarnApp earnapp register - Provides you the link to assign the device to your account via browser earnapp showid - Shows the ID of your device earnapp uninstall - Removes EarnApp from your device
+- earnapp start -> Start making money in the background process
+- earnapp stop -> Stop making money in the background process
+- earnapp update -> Updates EarnApp to the latest version
+- earnapp status -> Check the status of the running EarnApp
+- earnapp register -> Provides you the link to assign the device to your account via browser

-*Uninstall*
+- earnapp showid -> Shows the ID of your device
+- earnapp uninstall -> Removes EarnApp from your device

+***Uninstall***
+>
 In your command prompter run the following command: sudo earnapp uninstall